 In accordance with the regulations implementing the OPA NRDA process, the Trustees have integrated OPA restoration planning with the NEPA process (15 C.F.R. § 990.23).
-Accordingly, the Draft DARP/EA serves as both an OPA restoration plan and a NEPA EA document.
-The Trustees anticipate that this Draft DARP/EA will meet NEPA requirements for most of the restoration projects described herein.
-However, subsequent NEPA compliance may be required prior to implementation of some of the restoration actions that are conceptual at this stage, pending development of sufficient project-level detail.
+Accordingly, the DARP/EA serves as both an OPA restoration plan and a NEPA EA document.
+The Trustees anticipate that this DARP/EA will meet NEPA requirements for most of the restoration projects described herein.
+However, subsequent NEPA compliance may be required prior to implementation of some of the restoration actions pending development of sufficient project-level detail.
+The need for additional NEPA review will be determined once detailed engineering design work or operational plans are developed for selected projects.
+Additional review may also be required if any second tier projects are implemented.